23W-GBAC/Azukaego_blog/README.md

-\"It's just your anxiety!\"said the specialist to Mary.
+\"It's just your anxiety!" said the specialist to Mary.